113ll3/Ibmclouddocscli/index.md

 {:tip: .tip}
 {:new_window: target="_blank"}

-# Getting started with {{site.data.keyword.Bluemix_notm}} developer tools
+# Getting started with the {{site.data.keyword.Bluemix_notm}} CLI
 {: #overview}

 In this tutorial, you install a set of {{site.data.keyword.Bluemix}} developer tools, verify the installation, and configure your environment. {{site.data.keyword.Bluemix}} developer tools offer a command-line approach to creating, developing, and deploying end-to-end web, mobile, and microservice applications.
 {:shortdesc}

-With this installation, you get the {{site.data.keyword.Bluemix_notm}} CLI, plus the following tools:
+With this installation, you get the stand-alone {{site.data.keyword.Bluemix_notm}} CLI, plus the following tools:

 * `Homebrew` (Mac only)
 * `Git`